Athletes with Disabilities

 The race weekend is open to all recreational wheelchair participants.
 Recreational Wheelchair participants will start in the Red corral of each event or possibly in an earlier corral depending on participants planned pace.

 For the safety of all participants, wheelchair participants must follow the rules and regulations that apply to other participants, and should follow accepted runners’ etiquette in sharing the road.
-Motorized wheelchairs are not permitted to race.
+Motorized wheelchairs are permitted as long as they are used at a pace safe for other participants.
+Motorized wheelchairs are placed in later corrals (X, Y, Z).
+They are not permitted in early starting corrals (corrals A, B, C).
 All wheelchair participants are strongly encouraged to wear a helmet.
 Wheelchair participants must also ensure that their wheelchair is in good condition and can be controlled on any incline or decline that may be encountered on the course

 Recreational Wheelchair participants use the same online registration system as other participants and are encourage to use the medical information section to provide any critical medical information to officials.
 Recreational Wheelchair participants should choose the Walker/Recreational Wheelchair category.